 Residents are required to critique and present an article regarding a current or controversial drug therapy topic.

 Residents are required to provide one medication safety related topic presented to pharmacists, faculty, preceptors, residents, students, and technicians.
 The resident will be assigned a topic and present during their Administration rotation.
 Topics will be assigned by the M&M preceptor, Medication Safety Specialist.

 Residents participate in a community outreach program addressing the public regarding an area of disease prevention and wellness promotion.

 Residents are required to provide several medication and/or disease state in-services to medical teams, students, pharmacy preceptors and pharmacy staff as assigned.
-Topics will be based on requests by the nursing or medical staff, recommendations from the resident or assigned by the preceptor.
+Topics will be based on requests by the nursing or medical staff, recommendations from the resident or as assigned by the preceptor.

-More Questions?
 View our FAQ page.